 Painted Hallway Cabinet Makeover

-Check out how an old hallway cabinet goes from outdated to fresh and new with this step by step tutorial.
-Here’s our painted hallway cabinet makeover.
+There are plenty of furniture makeover ideas out there, but check out how an old hallway cabinet goes from outdated to fresh and new with this step by step tutorial.
+Here’s our painted hallway cabinet makeover!

 hallway cabinet before makeover